aleksfadini/na-my-file-docs-alpha/index.md

 ## License

 This project is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.

+## Additional Resources

+### Customization Guide

+Want to adapt My File for your organization?
+Our [Customization Guide](Customization.md) provides comprehensive instructions for:

+- Branding and styling
+- Resource naming
+- Email templates
+- Environment configurations
+- Security settings

+### Troubleshooting

+Encountering issues?
+Check our [Troubleshooting Guide](troubleshooting.md) for:

+- Common deployment issues
+- Permission problems
+- Resource naming conflicts
+- Environment setup solutions

+### Future Development

+Interested in My File's future?
+Our [Roadmap](ROADMAP.md) outlines:

+- Current limitations
+- Planned improvements
+- Implementation priorities
+- Areas needing contribution

+We encourage you to explore these resources and contribute to the project's growth.
+For any questions or suggestions, please open an issue in the appropriate repository.